 The World Economic Forum as well as several other sources have written extensively on the impact of automation in the workplace and the increasing demand for technical skills that do not currently exist in today’s workforce.
-Virtually every industry is experiencing heavy competition for talent and to add to this challenge, the most in-demand skills of the future are becoming industry-agnostic.
-While demand for data scientists, robotics engineers, and tech specialists continues to climb, organizations must also acquire talent that understands how to harness the value of emerging technology.
+The most in-demand skills of the future are becoming industry-agnostic and while demand for data scientists, robotics engineers, and tech specialists continues to climb, organizations must also acquire talent that understands how to harness the value of emerging technology.
 In fact, humanistic skills that can’t be replicated by machines, such as critical thinking and adaptability, are growing steadily in demand.

 According to LinkedIn’s Future of Recruiting report, a top priority in the next five years for talent acquisition professionals is keeping up with rapidly changing hiring needs.
 This means companies must detach from the practice of sourcing candidates with all the required skills for open job roles and adopt a more agile approach to finding top talent.
 Market leaders are hiring people with broad experiences and capabilities and developing talent pools consisting of candidates from outside the industry that have an interest and aptitude for building new skills.
 These organizations are leveraging technology to source candidates with a variety of skills that can be applied within their industry.